-Whether you undergo this therapy in-office or at home, with the help of the NeurOptimal® System, the goal is the same – through neurofeedback training sessions, you “listen” to your brain and learn from it what it needs to keep your mind and body in an optimal state.
+Whether you undergo this type of brain training in-office or at home, with the help of the NeurOptimal® System, the goal is the same – through neurofeedback training sessions, you “listen” to your brain and learn from it what it needs to keep your mind and body in an optimal state.

 Tinnitus is mainly defined, in simple terms, by the hearing of sounds that are not caused by the outside world.
 It can be experienced in one or both ears, or can sometimes give the impression of coming directly from someone’s head.

 For certain tinnitus sufferers, which is a disorder that is very prevalent, can have crippling psychological effects.
 According to current studies, 10 to 20% of the overall population is thought to experience tinnitus.
 Although most people can endure the disease and live well with it, for some, the problem is so extreme that it significantly lowers their standard of living.

 Tinnitus related distress is, in many cases, not a reason to panic.
 However, it can be unpleasant, which is why treatments for it are being continuously explored – and many clinical trials point to neurofeedback as being a great option for tinnitus sufferers.

 In short: in the same way it helps other ailments, by training the brain through the neurofeedback training protocol to find its own way back to health and stability.

 There are a few reasons why using neurofeedback for tinnitus works:

 Sounds fancy (and impossible), but it has the studies to back it up.
 Through neurofeedback, even as little as ten neurofeedback training sessions, you can learn some of the triggers that cause certain brainwaves, which in turn cause your chronic tinnitus, and maybe even determine the tinnitus loudness.